· Paul Kronlund-Drouault · 9 min read

 To build intelligent machines, we should optimize for interesting-ness: a coherent model of what is meaningful versus trivial, coupled with a search that stays within the space of statements that are true.

-Our aim is simple: combine the broad priors of language models, as rough approximations of what is interesting, with formal frameworks that admit only true paths, so we can optimize directly for our real target: intelligence, expressed through taste5.
+With constrained generation our aim is simple: combine the broad priors of language models, as rough approximations of what is interesting, with formal frameworks that admit only true paths, so we can optimize directly for our real target: intelligence, expressed through taste5.

 System Overview